Traditional Indian Wedding Celebrations

-These sticker bindis are supposed to be put on the forehead, right in the centre above brows.
-They come in various colors and patterns and designs which accentuate the whole face of bride and make her look prettier
+These sticker bindis are supposed to be put on the forehead, right in the center above the brows.
+They come in various colors and patterns and designs which accentuate the whole face of the bride and make her look prettier

-Although red, pinks and oranges are the staple wear of Indian brides but in the recent times they have been seen wearing blues and greens paired with ivory and golden shades which are absolutely mesmerizing.
+Although red, pinks and oranges are the staple wear of Indian brides but in recent times they have been seen wearing blues and greens paired with ivory and golden shades which are absolutely mesmerizing.

 The next major event is the haldi ceremony which has a theme for itself as well which is yellow in color.
 Why yellow? because this ritual follows the process of mixing turmeric (haldi) and besan (chickpea flour) along with milk and forming a paste.

-It’s basically a natural anti oxidant for your skin.
-Putting on haldi makes the bride as well as the groom look good.
+It’s basically a natural antioxidant for your skin.
+Putting on haldi makes the bride, as well as the groom, look good.
 The decor in Indian weddings is completely unmatched and is at a grand level.
-Use of fairy lights, flowers, carpets, chandelier etc are the basics of an Indian wedding decor.
+The use of fairy lights, flowers, carpets, chandeliers, etc is the basics of Indian wedding decor.

-Categories: Indian Wedding Dresses 2017 Articles, Indian Wedding Jewellery Articles, Indian Wedding Shopping Tips Articles, Party Gowns Articles, Punjabi Salwar Kameez Articles, Salwar Kameez Articles, Sangeet Dresses Articles, Traditional Indian Dresses Articles
+Categories: Indian Wedding Dresses 2020 Articles, Indian Wedding Jewellery Articles, Indian Wedding Shopping Tips Articles, Party Gowns Articles, Punjabi Salwar Kameez Articles, Salwar Kameez Articles, Sangeet Dresses Articles, Traditional Indian Dresses Articles